theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 ```

 ```
 ##          R
-## -0.05092029
+## 0.00259491
 ```

 When we properly adjust for the confounding wind, we see that the rudder has a substantial causal effect (around 0.5) on direction.
 The naive analysis severely underestimates this effect because it doesn't account for the confounding.

-In a real experiment, we could reveal this by randomizing the rudder position.
+In a real experiment, we could reveal this by randomizing the rudder position (removing the endogeneity).
 If we forced the rudder to different positions (breaking the W → R link), we would see the true causal effect.

 #### Further reading:
 - [Causal Inference: What If](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) by Hernán & Robins (free online textbook).